The Quick Read

 As a Cleveland ADHD therapist, working on RSD is a common part of ADHD management.
 First and foremost, assessing for RSD is a common line of exploration during ADHD testing and assessment.
 Once an ADHD diagnosis is confirmed, learning how to deal with rejection-sensitive dysphoria is a common part of any ADHD treatment plan.

-While effective RSD management is personalized, there are some common tools used.
+While effective RSD management at Focused Mind ADHD Counseling is personalized, there are some common tools used.
 One is Cognitive-Behavioral Therapy, a tool that can help reexamine social cues.
 Because our thoughts impact our emotions and actions, managing negative self-talk and our fear response can expand our perspectives and build more confidence.
 Another common tool is mindfulness, a skill that helps reduce emotional reactions to RSD.

 Future Directions